cairo-book/cairo-book/src/ch02-03-functions.md

 statements: in Listing 2-1, the `6` in the statement `let y = 6;` is an expression that evaluates to the value `6`.

-Calling a function is an expression.
-Indeed, it can either return:
+Calling a function is an expression since it always evaluates to a value: the function's explicit return value, if specified, or the 'unit' type `()` otherwise.
-- one or multiple values if the function does return values
-- a variable of unit type with `()` value if the function doesn't produce any output

 A new scope block created with curly brackets is an expression, for example: